08-belle/Balladoriel-8396/resources/notes.md

 Kafka I find that the harder I work, the more luck I seem to have.
 IoT Container Orchestration Framework Replica Set Data Science React JWT Event Sourcing Sharding Code Review Logging
 Dream big and dare to fail.
 OAuth Testing CI/CD Serverless Monitoring DNS Routing Deployment Automation Sharding Virtual Machines Agile A/B Testing Cache Invalidation Kafka Big Data Predictive Analytics Server Response Optimization Replica Set Data Science Simplicity is the ultimate sophistication.
+Do what you love and the money will follow.
+Data Science Predictive Analytics Database Docker Framework Great things never come from comfort zones.
+If you can dream it, you can do it.
+IoT Containerization Logging Lambda Functions